MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/notification-templates.md

 |||||||

   > [!Note]
-  > We recommend that you do not modify the out-of-the-box templates for your customizations; instead, create your own custom templates to avoid losing them during solution upgrades.
+  > You can't customize the out-of-the-box notification templates; instead, you'll need to create your own custom templates.

 ### Create a notification template